raschkatie/meet/README.md

 _When the user has clicked on the Show/Hide button, they can view more specific details about an event._

-- Given the Show/Hide button is clicked;
+- Given the event details are hidden;
-- When the user views a specific event;
+- When the user clicks on the Show/Hide button;
 - Then they should see more details about the specific event.

 ### Feature 3: Specify Number of Events